Cape Town Travel Guide

 Best time to visit Cape Town

-December to March is peak season for Cape Town, although the weather can be lovely in spring and autumn with crisp, clear days ideal for sunbathing and sightseeing.
-The December holiday season can be uncomfortably hot at times however, and tends to be crowded with local tourists.
-However, winters in Cape Town can be cold and rainy.
+December to March (summer) is peak season for Cape Town, although the weather can be lovely in spring and autumn with crisp, clear days ideal for sunbathing and sightseeing.
+The December holiday season can be uncomfortably hot at times and tends to be crowded with local tourists.
+Winters in Cape Town can be cold and rainy and are usually avoided by travellers.
 Read more on Cape Town's Climate and Weather.

 What to see in Cape Town

 -Visit the District Six Museum for a peek into Cape Town's tumultuous history.

 -Tour the infamous Robben Island prison, where Nelson Mandela was held for nearly 30 years.

 -Say hello to the marine life at the Two Oceans Aquarium.

 -Take a township tour through Gugulethu or Khayelitsha.